nicholas-leung-1/cs3345-p3-234tree/README.md

 # cs3345-p3-234tree

+Project name:
+2-3-4 tree

+Description:
-2-3-4 tree with insert and display functions
+A 2-3-4 tree with insert and display functions
+For CS 3345 - Data Structures and Introduction to Algorithmic Analysis

+Installation:
+Download all files and run "main.cpp"